 The weight of a reel is really important and it should not be “light” due to the fact that it acts as a counterweight during the cast.
 Try taking it off and then cast with the rod alone; most people will do poorly in such a situation.
 The trouble is that without the reel as a counterweight, the rod will appear tip heavy and you’ll find it hard to load it deep with energy.
 On double hand rods and heavier rods, I personally find it very useful with a solid and slightly heavy reel as it automatically helps me load the rod deeper with ease.

-Under a fight, it’s essential that your reel is designed for easy handling.
+During a fight, it’s essential that your reel is designed for easy handling.
 In other words, a fly reel has to have a large arbor.
 It gives you the best line storage due to its large diameter.
-Furthermore, a large arbor reel winds in more line each time you turn the handle, so getting your loose line under control can be done quickly and efficiently, when a fish grabs your fly.
+Furthermore, a large arbor reel winds in more line each time you turn the handle, so getting your loose line under control can be done quickly and efficiently when a fish grabs your fly.

 A large arbor reel is also an advantage during the fight because the brake is smoother; again, because the line is on a large spool where the diameter doesn’t change much even if the line is peeled off dramatically during a run.
-Reels made this way give you better control during the fight and as a consequence you lose fewer fish.
+Reels made this way give you better control during the fight and as a result you lose fewer fish.

 At salmologic, we don’t make reels just for the sake of making reels.
 A reel has to be nice-looking and make you feel proud and confident when it’s mounted on your rod – but most of all, it has to be functional in all regards.